askap-craco/craco-python/mpitests/README.md

 We have following user cases:
 - Case 1: Two transmitters and one receiver running on the same node, but only use one node;
-- Case 2: One transmitter and one receiver running on the same node, use all 10 nodes;
+- Case 2: One transmitter and one receiver running on the same node, use all multiple nodes;
-- Case 3: One transmitter and one receiver running on seperate node, only use 2 nodes;
+- Case 3: One transmitter and one receiver running on seperate node, only use two nodes;

-## Case 2:
+## Case 2: One transmitter and one receiver running on the same node, use all multiple nodes

 1. Write the hostname of all nodes along with `slots=2` into a file like `mpi_seren.txt`, the file should looks like as follow.
 ```